schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Mastered Cylinder

-A uncooked secretary arranges a aerosol rubbing at a abroad avenue.
+A uncooked secretary arranges an aerosol rubbing at an abroad avenue.

 ## Repository